jakub530/Flashcards-back/README.md

 ### Middleware

 The middleware used for most endpoints is an auth middleware.
-It validates that the token, passed in header is a valid one, and finds a user corresponding to the given token.
+It validates that the token, passed in the header is a valid one, and finds a user corresponding to the given token.
 It later passes this user to the actual endpoint.

 ## Flashcard selection algorithm

-Algorithm used for selection of the next flashcard works in the following way:
+The algorithm used for the selection of the next flashcard works in the following way:
 1. When a bucket is decided, flashcards will be drawn from the bucket until either 20 flashcards are drawn, or the bucket is empty.
 2. Next bucket selected is the rightmost bucket, which has at least 10 cards.
 3. If there is no such bucket, the rightmost non-empty bucket is selected instead.
-4. Algorithm works best on session with a size of 100+.
+4. Algorithm works best on a session with a size of 100+.